Find and replace special characters in Google Sheets

 Find and replace characters using Google Sheets formulas

-I'll start with the usual: there are 3 special useful functions that find and replace Google Sheets special characters.
+Now let's see if there are functions for the job.
+And yes, there are 3 special functions to find and replace Google Sheets characters.

 Google Sheets SUBSTITUTE function

-This first function literally searches for a specific character in the desired Google Sheets range and replaces it with another specific string:
+This first function literally searches for a specific text/character in the desired range and changes it to something different:

-• search_for is a character you want to take over.
+- search_for is a text/character you want to take over.
 Required.

-• replace_with is a new character you want to get instead of the one from the previous argument.
+- replace_with is a new text/character you want to get instead of the one from the previous argument.
 Required.

-• occurrence_number is a completely optional argument.
-If there are several instances of the character, it will let you manage which one to change.
-Omit the argument — and all instances will be replaced in your Google Sheets.
+- occurrence_number is a completely optional argument.
+If there are several instances of the text/character in a cell, you'll be able to pick the one to replace in Google Sheets.
+Omit the argument — and all instances will be changed.

 Now, when you import data from the Web, you may find smart quotes there:

-Let's use Google Sheets SUBSTITUTE to find and replace them with straight quotes.
-Since one function looks for and substitutes one character at a time, I'll start with the opening smart quotes:
+I will use SUBSTITUTE to replace these Google Sheets characters with straight quotes.
+Since one function finds and changes one character at a time, I'll start with the opening smart quotes:

 =SUBSTITUTE(A2,"“","""")

-See?
-I'm looking at A2, search for opening smart quotes — “ (that must be put in double quotes per the function request in Google Sheets), and replace it with straight quotes — "
+The first formula is looking at A2 searching for opening smart quotes — “ (this must be put in double quotes per the function request) and changes them to straight quotes — "

 Note.
 Straight quotes are not only wrapped in double quotes but there's also another " appended so there are 4 double quotes in total.